- Final Cut Pro User Guide

 However, the big limitation of the Mask effect is that you only have four points to work with.
 That's where a free effect comes in, which allows you to create far more flexible shapes with it.
 It's written by Alex Gollner and is available on his website – alex4d.wordpress.com/fcpx/ – I recommend his effects highly.

 The chroma-key filter in FCP X allows us to create some amazing effects.
+If you want to use green screen effects more easily, here is Filmora for you.
+You can appaly Chroma-Key effects with just a few click.
 Have fun playing with it.